 The Performance Period for PI Is At Least 90 Days

 Pick a performance period of at least 90 continuous days and no more than the calendar year.

-The Security Risk Analysis can be done on a separate schedule.
-The unscored Security Risk Analysis measure doesn’t have to be done during the performance period that you are using for the scored PI measures.
-It can be performed at any time during the 2021 calendar year.
-However, it must be an analysis of the same 2015-edition or 2015-edition Cures Update CEHRT that is being used to perform the scored measures.
+The two unscored measures can be done on a separate schedule.
+The Security Risk Analysis measure and the High Priority Practices of the SAFER Guide measure doesn’t have to be done during the performance period that you are using for the scored PI measures.
+They can be performed at any time during the 2022 calendar year.
+However, the two measures must address the same 2015-edition or 2015-edition Cures Update CEHRT that is used to perform the scored measures.